Apr 5 / Irene

 Su / Giù / Fuori / Avanti / Dietro / Indietro / Sotto / Via

-but there are also others used such as addoso and dentro.
+but there are also others used such as addosso and dentro.

-4 - A little trick to understand verbi sintagmatici
+4 - A little trick to understand Italian phrasal verbs

 The meanings of Italian phrasal verbs are usually idiomatic to some extent.
 Also, one phrasal verb can have several different meanings depending on the context.
 This can definitely lead to some confusion but I have a little trick to help!
 Have you noticed that all of the adverbs I’ve mentioned are space adverbs?